10 things that changed in J&K after the abrogation of Article 370

 Special rights of Tribals

 Jammu and Kashmir has a big population of tribal communities – Gujars, Bakerwals, and the recently added Pahadis.
-The Gujjars and Bakerwals live off the land in forests, and they did not get the benefit of the Forest Rights Act, which changed the lives of 8 crores tribal people in India.
+The Gujjars and Bakerwals live off the land in forests, and yet they did not get the benefit of the Forest Rights Act, which changed the lives of 8 crores tribal people in India.
 The law, now applicable to J&K, is being implemented, and forest dwellers and those dependent on it have been given the rights to the land they have lived on for generations.
+This was something unimaginable for these communities before the abrogation of J&K's special powers.

 Women’s Rights

-Women in J&K faced a strange situation wherein they were discouraged from marrying outsiders.
+For seven decades, women in J&K faced a strange situation wherein they were legally discouraged from marrying outsiders.
 The Men had no such restriction.
 This meant that a J&K-born woman marrying an outsider – even an Indian – would lose her right to be a permanent citizen (of J&K), her government job, and be denied admission into a higher educational institution and inherit property.
-As against this, even a foreigner married to a J&K man was entitled to become a citizen of J&K. This discriminatory regime is dead.
+As against this, even a foreigner married to a J&K man was entitled to become a citizen of J&K. This discriminatory regime is dead, thanks to the change of the status of J&K.

 Rapid development